How Long Do Pillsbury Crescent Rolls Last?

 Proper Storage Techniques

-Pillsbury crescent rolls' shelf life is significantly impacted by the storage method one employs.
+Pillsbury crescent rolls' shelf life is significantly impacted by the chosen method of storage.
 Achieving maximum freshness involves utilizing the refrigerator for short-term storage and the freezer for extending their shelf life, all while ensuring airtight conditions to prevent spoilage.

 Refrigerator Storage

-For short-term storage, Pillsbury crescent rolls should be placed in the refrigerator.
+For short-term storage, Pillsbury crescent rolls should be placed in the fridge.
 There, they can be kept in their original packaging until the best by date.
+Proper storage in the refrigerator increases the chance of the rolls staying fresh beyond the 'best by' date.
 If the packaging has been opened, one should wrap any unused rolls in plastic wrap or foil and then place them back in the refrigerator.

 Freezer Storage